The Lawrence Hall of Science

 Search

-Experience top-tier, immersive science education with The Lawrence at U.C.
-Berkeley!
+Explore world-class, cutting-edge science with The Lawrence at UC Berkeley!
 Elevate your teen’s learning journey through our unrivaled, hands-on, research-based approach that brings science to life with real-world applications.
-In one dynamic week, your teen will delve into the college experience, embarking on campus tours, engaging in captivating lab visits, networking with esteemed students and faculty, and exploring diverse STEM career paths.
+In one dynamic week, your teen will delve into the college experience, conducting real scientific research in a university lab, networking with esteemed students and faculty, and exploring diverse STEM career paths.

 Registration is open for all grades!